 These activities will display under “Activity Stream” in Salesforce

 All SFDC fields can be updated from Dooly itself without reps having to log into SFDC.
 All data from the field in Dooly will be updated in Salesforce

 Inserted fields in notes - these can be inserted and updated.
 All existing field data will be brought to Dooly to be updated and synced back

-Dooly Boards pull in Salesforce records via List Views in Salesforce for Leads, Opportunities, Accounts, Contacts or custom objects
+Dooly pulls in Salesforce records via List Views in Salesforce for Leads, Opportunities, Accounts, Contacts or custom objects

-Dooly reads these views which can be toggled on Boards
+Dooly reads these views which can be toggled on Pipeline

 Each column represents a field in Salesforce which can be configured via the configure fields dropdown (you can add or remove, or re-arrange columns as needed)

 To edit a field, users can click in, edit and then click “update” to send the field update to SFDC